bormaxi8080/starred/README.md

 ## Python

+- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent: Agent Computer Interfaces Enable Software Engineering Language Models
+- [ghostop14/sparrow-wifi](https://github.com/ghostop14/sparrow-wifi) - Next-Gen GUI-based WiFi and Bluetooth Analyzer for Linux
+- [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
+- [thomasjjj/Telegram-Snowball-Sampling](https://github.com/thomasjjj/Telegram-Snowball-Sampling) - The Telegram Snowball Sampling Tool is a Python-based utility designed for conducting snowball sampling to collect Telegram channels through forwards.
+- [EntySec/CamRaptor](https://github.com/EntySec/CamRaptor) - CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain network camera credentials.
+- [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
+Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
+- [j2qk3b/AnyBT](https://github.com/j2qk3b/AnyBT) - A tool for searching magnet link of all kinds of BitTorrent contents.
 - [chiasmod0n/chiasmodon](https://github.com/chiasmod0n/chiasmodon) - Chiasmodon is an OSINT  tool designed to assist in the process of gathering information about a target domain.
 Its primary functionality revolves around searching for domain-related data, including do
 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!
 - [sixhobbits/unisteg](https://github.com/sixhobbits/unisteg) -